Bachelor of Science in Human Nutrition, Nutrition Sciences

 Research - You also can conduct research alongside renowned faculty or design your own study under their expert guidance.
 Each year, Nutrition Studies students' high-quality work is recognized by judges at the college's Student Research Forum and Ohio State's Denman Undergraduate Research Forum.

-Study abroad - Human Nutrition majors can learn about community nutrition and the health status of people in other countries.
+Education abroad - Human Nutrition majors can learn about community nutrition and the health status of people in other countries.
 International service-learning trips will increase your global awareness and understanding of other cultures.